SteixnerKumar/eeg_preprocessing_guideline/README.md

 + Re-referencing the data to common average reference (CAR). [optional step, can be turned on ('1') or off ('0')]

-+ Cut the data into the trials  (prediction, choice, etc...).

 + perform baseline correction.

 + remove the interpolated channels before the ICA is performed.
 This is done to avoid any rank deficiency that came with the inperpolation of the missing/rejected channels.